jdb/jdb.github.com/sources/concurrent.txt

 - Twisted use asynchronous functions to solve concurrency, how does it compare to thread or process (the :func:`threading` and :func:`multiprocessing` python module)?
 What does it mean for shared object and race condition?
-How does it compare with the libdispatch, erlang, haskell, stackless python, greenlet, corotwine or scala ways of doing concurrency?
+How does it compare with the *libdispatch*, erlang, haskell, stackless python, greenlet, coroutine or scala ways of doing concurrency?

 - How do reactor and deferreds interoperates?
 By dissecting the